 Nice course played badly!

 Played The Heron/Hawk combination here on Saturday 11th October.
-Weather was very pleasant apart from the low sun making keeping your eye on the ball tricky.
+The weather was very pleasant apart from the low sun making keeping your eye on the ball tricky.
 Holes were varied, fairways were generally wide and green big enough targets but a bit too firm making holding the greens tricky.
-All in all a nice friendly club with a course which should challenge all without being ridiculously difficult.
-Cost was £27 which was probably fair.
+All in all a nice friendly club with a course that should challenge all without being ridiculously difficult.
+The cost was £27 which was probably fair.

 The course was ok, nothing special and was a bit boring as most of the holes looked the same, so no hurry to go back, sadly